 The supply chain consists of mostly for-profit companies engaged in activities involving product creation and delivery.
 Essentially the chain represents major steps needed to manufacture a product that will eventually be sold as a final product.
 Each member of the supply chain purchases products and services enabling them to carry out its business objectives.

-When making purchase decisions supply chain members may be motivated by such factors as: product cost, return on investment (i.e., benefits obtained exceed price paid), assurance of consistent supply (i.e., product is available and delivery is on-time), reciprocity with supplying firm (i.e., we buy from you and you buy from us), and much more.
-Examples of purchasing occurring in the supply chain include: manufacturing and plant equipment, information technology, office supplies, professional business services, etc.
+When making purchase decisions supply chain members may be motivated by such factors as: product cost; return on investment (i.e., benefits obtained exceed price paid); assurance of consistent supply (i.e., product is available and delivery is on-time); reciprocity with supplying firm (i.e., we buy from you and you buy from us); and much more.
+Examples of purchases occurring in the supply chain include: manufacturing and plant equipment, information technology, office supplies, professional business services, etc.